janhaviagrawal04/CloudMailer---An-AWS-based-Serverless-Email-Marketing-Application/README.md

 - Implement a retry mechanism for failed emails.
 - Integrate with a database like DynamoDB to store campaign results.

-## ⚠️ Important Notes

-- **💰 Costs:** Running this application on AWS may incur costs, depending on your usage.
-- **🔑 Permissions:** Ensure you properly configure IAM roles and policies to avoid permission errors.

-## 🔗 Related Projects

 - [AWS Project: Architect and Build an Email System Using DynamoDB, API Gateway, and Lambda](#)